Updated October 15, 2022

 - Applicants for Directors must be full members and have their dues up to date.

 - Active participant of CAPE by attending at least three seminars with one of them occurring within the last two years.

 - No recent sustained ethics or grievance violations (3 years).

 - Any member of this Association shall be entitled to speak on the floor at any meeting of the general membership.
 Only Full and Life Members shall have the right to vote upon motions, elections and any other business before the Association.

-- Dues and special assessments may be established and levied against Intern, Full and Affiliate Members.
+- Dues and special assessments may be established and levied against Associate, Full and Affiliate Members.
 Any and all dues and/or special assessments so levied shall only be established by a two-thirds (2/3) vote of the Full Members of this Association present and voting at a regular meeting of the general membership.
 Assessments shall not be levied against Life or Honorary Members.
 Unpaid dues are delinquent if not paid by the end of the first meeting of the calendar year.